yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid.markdown

 gs-agent gsa.gsc 3 gsa.global.gsm 2 gsa.global.lus 0
 {code}

-In general, the {{gsa.\[process type]}} followed by a number controls the number of local processes of the specific process type that will be spawned by the GSA.
-The {{gsa.global.\[process type\]}} following by a number controls the number of globally managed processes of the specific process type.
+In general, the `gsa.\[process type]` followed by a number controls the number of local processes of the specific process type that will be spawned by the GSA.
+The `gsa.global.\[process type\]` following by a number controls the number of globally managed processes of the specific process type.

 ### Lookup Service Considerations